fisodd/www-fisodd-com/content/post/right-place.rst

-But soon I found myself involved in the arena of competitive performance where the challenge was not just RISC versus CISC, but included taking on mainframe computers and proving that minicomputers could win business in core business computing accounts.
+But soon I found myself involved in the arena of competitive performance where the challenge was not just RISC versus CISC, but included taking on mainframe computers and proving that minicomputers could could be effective solutions in core business computing accounts.
-Here I was embedded right in the midst of the arguments between design goals versus pragmatic delivery, and our business flourished because we did have a visionary architecture but importantly we also had the disciplined focus to deliver features that our customers were willing to pay extra to have right now.
+Here I was embedded right in the midst of the arguments between ambitious designs versus pragmatic delivery, and our business flourished because we did have a visionary architecture but importantly we also had the disciplined focus to deliver the features that our customers were willing to pay extra to have *right now*.

 .. sidebar:: Long days, wide arguments